nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 Like the JS editor above, I suggest sticking with your own code editor in coding your stylesheets.

 **6. Scene Button**
-This let's you create additional scenes in your creative that you can control using SF's API.
+This let's you create additional scenes/frames in your creative that you can control using SF's API.
 Think of it as like the gotoAndStop('frame') back in our Flash days :P

+**7. Save & Preview Button**
+The button you need to click when saving and previewing your creative.
+(SF also has an autosave feature).

+**8. Components / Widgets**
+Usable widgets like video players, image sliders, etc can be found here.

+**9. Text Tool**
+Standard text tool.
+I only use this for one thing only.
+It has the ability to upload webfonts in your creative.